 Contingency in vegetation dynamics

 Climate-driven changes in species composition are often characterized by dependence on a suite of other biotic and abiotic factors.
 A central challenge in predicting compositional change is to detect which processes respond to global change and contingencies that constrain outcomes (Smith 2011).
 Our analytical approach was particularly well disposed to capture this complexity, simplifying community variation into transitions between species groups to reflect the effects of community persistence, drought response, and historical contingency.
-Over the course of our observations, we detected a number of important vegetation transition types, some estimated to exhibit strong correlations with climate, while others appeared to be largely independent of drought stress.
+As would be expected in an annual-dominated grassland, over the course of our observations, we detected a number of vegetation transitions, some estimated to exhibit strong correlations with climate, while others appeared to be largely independent of drought stress.
 In all cases, transition frequencies were linked to the ecological and functional characteristics of dominant species in each vegetation group.

 Initial, frequent unidirectional transitions from Transient Annual to Invasive Annual states showed little estimated relationship with drought stress, instead supporting observations of invasion mechanisms in California grasslands.
 Species in the Invasive Annual group, A. triuncialis and E. caput-medusae, exhibit density-dependent litter feedbacks that suppress growth of competitors through reduced light competition and slowed nutrient cycling (Drenovsky and Batten 2007, Davies 2008).
 Transient Annuals, while effective colonizers in bare ground, appear unable to compete with invasive species in this context, leading to sustained Invasive Annual persistence.